Part of Me (Katy Perry song)

 A dance-pop and power pop record with electropop elements and a distinctive house beat, it has been compared to Perry's 2010 singles "Firework" and "California Gurls".
 Its lyrics describe a female protagonist who declares herself as unbreakable and strong following a break-up.
 Many critics theorized that the lyrics addressed Perry's divorce from British comedian, media personality and actor Russell Brand, although she stated it was not about him, since it was written in early 2010.
 The single's artwork was produced by art director Gavin Taylor and photographer Mary Ellen Matthews.

 "Part of Me" was a commercial success.
 It was the twentieth song to debut at number one on the Billboard Hot 100, Perry's seventh number-one single on the chart, and her ninth consecutive number-one single on the Billboard Hot Dance Club Songs chart.
 Outside of the United States, "Part of Me" topped the charts in Bulgaria, Canada, New Zealand, and the United Kingdom, and has been certified diamond in Brazil while receiving multi-platinum certifications in Australia, Canada, New Zealand, and the United States.
 Marketing campaigns for Adidas and The Sims 3: Showtime have featured it.

 An accompanying music video was filmed at the United States Marine Corps' Camp Pendleton in Oceanside, California.
 The video depicts Perry enlisting in the Marines following a break-up.
 It garnered generally positive reviews for Perry's "Girl power" message but drew criticism from feminist author Naomi Wolf, who denounced it as military propaganda.
-Perry debuted the first televised performance of song on at the 54th Grammy Awards and has also performed the song at the ECHO Awards, the 2012 Kids' Choice Awards, and American Idol.
+Perry debuted the first televised performance of the song at the 54th Grammy Awards and has also performed the song at the ECHO Awards, the 2012 Kids' Choice Awards, and American Idol.